ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-faq/guide.en-sg.md

 ---
 title: "VMware Cloud Director - FAQ"
 excerpt: "Frequently asked questions on VCD"
-updated: 2024-04-16
+updated: 2024-05-23
 ---

 ## FAQ

 <a name="VCDonOVH"></a>

-### What is VMware Cloud Director by OVHcloud ?
+### What is VMware Cloud Director by OVHcloud?

-This is a new product available in the VMware on OVHcloud offering that provides you with a virtual Datacenter powered by VMware technology, on top of a mutualized infrastructure hosted and operated by OVHcloud.
+This is a new product available within the VMware on OVHcloud offers that provides you with a virtual Datacenter powered by VMware technology, on top of a mutualized infrastructure hosted and operated by OVHcloud.

 VMware Cloud Director by OVHcloud will be available in 3 tiers:

 - VCD Standard, providing the standard VMware stack virtualization capabilities.
-- VCD Advanced, including advanced networking & security capabilities on top of the standard tier.
+- VCD Advanced, including advanced networking & security capabilities on top of the Standard tier.
 - VCD Premium, adding high-performance vSAN storage to the Advanced tier.

 Please see [our key features page](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts#key-features) for more information.

 <a name="migrationVCD"></a>

-### How migration will be done by OVHcloud ?
+### How will the migration be done by OVHcloud?

 If you choose to migrate to VCD, OVHcloud will be handling the migration for you.